In this article, 20 travel bloggers share their advice on how to make travel a reality.

 We find that most people have a hard time making travel a reality because they don’t know where to start.
 They get overwhelmed with all the decisions they need to make to plan their travels.
 Our advice to them would be to “set a date”!
 That’s the absolute FIRST step.

 Determine the day that you are able to leave for your travel and the day that you must be back.
 Once you have those dates chosen, the next step is to determine where you want to go based on the number of days you have.
 After that, you’ll select the mode of transportation and so on.
 So what are you waiting for?
 Get going on your first step — set a date!

 Just go and do it.
 If you stop and think about it too much all you will discover are all the reasons why you can’t do it and what will go wrong.
 Just dream big, believe in it and every day take action steps towards making that dream a reality.

 Caz and Craig from yTravelBlog

-Take full advantage of resources available.
-Largely due to the ever expanding world of the internet, information and travel resources are endless.
+Take full advantage of the resources available.
+Largely due to the ever-expanding world of the internet, information and travel resources are endless.
 There are so many options for researching a destination and finding ways to do it.
 Take your time, researching can be tedious, but it’s worth it!

 First of all, take advantage of Internet searches to find the best deals on flights.
 Use resources like couchsurfing.com to not only locate free places to stay but to get plugged in and connected with locals in the area quickly.